ansible-collections/cisco.asa/README.md

 #### Using the modules with Fully Qualified Collection Name (FQCN)

-You can either call modules by their Fully Qualified Collection Namespace (FQCN), like `cisco.asa.asa_acls`, or you can call modules by their short name if you list the `cisco.asa` collection in the playbook's `collections`, as follows:
+You can either call modules by their Fully Qualified Collection Name (FQCN), like `cisco.asa.asa_acls`, or you can call modules by their short name if you list the `cisco.asa` collection in the playbook's `collections`, as follows:

 ```yaml
 ---